isomer-io/MappingSLC/workflow.md

 This pulls all of the changes from upstream onto our local machine so that we can rebase with them.

 ```
-git merge upstream/master
+git rebase upstream/master
 ```

 Now, we can apply our changes on top of the changes from upstream.
+We do this by rebasing.

 Once this is done, we need to

 ```